 PATRICK LANDMANN / SCIENCE PHOTO LIBRARY PATRICK LANDMANN / SCIENCE PHOTO LIBRARY

 Tomb of Queen Nefertari.
-Stairs leading down to the burial chamber within the tomb of Queen Nefertari.
-Nefertari, who lived around 1300- 1255 BC, was the first wife of the Egyptian pharaoh Ramses II.
-Her tomb is located in the Valley of the Queens, near the ancient city of Thebes, Egypt.
-It is one of the best preserved and most ornate of all known burial sites.
-The interior walls are painted with images of the Queen, animals, deities, hieroglyphs and symbols that relate to her journey through the afterlife.
-The tomb was discovered in 1904 by the Italian archaeologist Ernesto Schiaparelli.
+Burial chamber within the tomb of Queen Nefertari.
+Nefertari lived around 1300-1255 BC and was the first wife of the Egyptian pharaoh Ramses II.
+The room contains four pillars and is decorated with images of deities and heiroglyphics.
+The Queen's sarcophagus was laid in this chamber, but was stolen before its rediscovery in 1904 by the Italian archaeologist Ernesto Schiaparelli.
+The tomb is located in the Valley of the Queens, near the ancient city of Thebes, Egypt.
+It is one of the best preserved and most ornate of all known tombs.
 In 2003 the tomb was closed to the general public.